 Today's Document.
 The National Archives Catalog.
 Documents.
 Aggression from the North.
 Ngo-Dinh Diem Birthday Greetings to President Kennedy.
 Records of the Office of Strategic Services (RG 226): Entry 211.
 The Text Message » Vietnam and the Ironies of History.
 “This is an American soldier – he is your friend.”

 Fifty-three percent of Americans believe their country "made a mistake sending troops to fight in Iraq" and 42% say it was not a mistake.
+The March 7-10 results mark the first time Gallup has asked this question since the full withdrawal of American troops in December 2011.
+Although majorities or near-majorities have viewed the conflict as a mistake continuously since August 2005, the current 53% is down from the high point of 63% in April 2008.
 News Release.
 For Immediate Release: January 24, 2012 Further information: Rachel Flor (617) 514-1662, email@example.com BOSTON– The John F.

 Schmitz.
 Richard Nixon and the Vietnam War: The End of the American Century.
 Vietnam: America in the War Years Series.
 Lanham: Rowman & Littlefield, 2014.
 186 pp. $38.00 (cloth), ISBN 978-1-4422-2709-5.
 Documents Show Nixon Deception on Cambodia.
 Documents Show Nixon Deception on Cambodia By CAL WOODWARDThe Associated PressWednesday, November 16, 2005; 9:47 PM WASHINGTON -- Even after Richard Nixon's secret war in Cambodia became known, the president persisted in deception.